 Check with your private insurance to see if hearing health coverage is offered.
 Although most private insurers do not cover the full cost of hearing aids, some may cover hearing tests and evaluations.
 Call your insurer to discuss your available options.

 Medicare and Medicaid

 Original Medicare and most Medicare Supplement Plans do not cover hearing exams, fittings, or hearing aid technology.
 Medicare Part B may cover most or all costs of a hearing exam if ordered by a doctor.
-Medicare Part C may also cover hearing exams and expenses for hearing aids.
+Medicare Advantage often covers hearing exams and expenses for hearing aids.
 To ask questions about Medicare, call 1-800-MEDICARE (1-800-633-4227).

 Medicaid coverage is determined by Federal and State governments, so your location will effect what benefits you are able to receive if you live below the poverty line.
 To locate your state agency and ask about what services they provide, please visit Medicaid.gov.

 There are a variety of organizations that offer financial assistance for hearing aids.
 These organizations will assess your situation and income to determine what financial benefits they will provide.
 Other organizations will set up a loan program for you to more easily pay for the technology over time.
 To see organizations that provide assistance, view our HIA Financial Assistance Guide.

 Reach out to your insurance provider to see what hearing health services are provided for your child.

 Low-income families may benefit from services provided under Medicaid.
 To understand what your child may be eligible for, reach out to your state agency at Medicaid.gov.

 Many local children’s hospitals have audiology departments that can provide assistance and education in local, state, and national hearing aid assistance programs.
 Some may provide low-interest payment plans for families who need help.